AGTGreg/Matrix-CSS-Framework/README.md

 Matrix is a free and simple to use ui framework for responsive web pages.

+> For now there's only the grid system.
+More features are planned and will be added in the future.

+The Matrix Grid system makes it easy to create responsive layouts for web pages the right way.
+Matrix uses inline-blocks instead of floating divs.
+All blocks are centered by default so you can center elements in you page with ease.

+You can check the sample html document included to see how it works.
+Or you can just keep reading ;)

 How to install:
 ===============
 **Step 1**: Download the files to your computer.